bufbuild-ru/docs/docs/migration-guides/migrate-from-prototool/index.md

 # Migrate from Prototool

-[Prototool](https://github.com/uber/prototool) is a widely used Protobuf tool that has a builder, linter, formatter, breaking change detector, gRPC CLI, and configurable plugin executor.In this page, we'll discuss the pros and cons of Prototool vs `buf`'s build, lint, and breaking change detection functionality, as well as `buf`\-equivalent commands and migration.
+[Prototool](https://github.com/uber/prototool) is a widely used Protobuf tool that has a builder, linter, formatter, breaking change detector, gRPC CLI, and configurable plugin executor.

+In this page, we'll discuss the pros and cons of Prototool vs `buf`'s build, lint, and breaking change detection functionality, as well as `buf`\-equivalent commands and migration.

 ## Prototool pros